cuevas485/mtg-api-etl-datawarehouse/README.md

-# mtg-api-etl-datawarehouse
-A complete data engineering pipeline that extracts Magic: The Gathering card data from the Scryfall API, transforms it into a star schema, and stores it in a mini data warehouse.
-Includes a historical price fact table, dimensional modeling, and automated ETL logic for time-series insights.

 # Magic: The Gathering Price Fact Table

 This repository documents the structure and purpose of the **`price_fact_df`**, a fact table within a dimensional model designed to track daily price changes of Magic: The Gathering cards using the [Scryfall API](https://scryfall.com/docs/api).